woothemes/woocommerce/tools/README.md

     },
     "dependencyOutputs": {
       "files": [
-        // Dependecies resources as input
+        "... - dependencies resources as input"
       ]
+    }
   }
 }
 ```

 In the example above, `build:project:bundle` invokes `wireit`, which conditionally executes `webpack` (based on the state of resources).